AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 If requesting an AresMUSH.com subdomain, you must also agree to the [AresMUSH Subdomain Terms of Service](/subdomain-tos.html).

+## Create the Droplet

+Unfortunately, Digital Ocean's tools do not allow me to transfer a completed droplet to you.
+You'll have to make one, and then I can set it up.
+To do that:

+Create an account on [DigitalOcean](http://www.digitalocean.com/?refcode=5c07173bc1f2) if you don't already have one.

+1. Go to the [AresMUSH 1-click droplet image](https://marketplace.digitalocean.com/apps/aresmush?refcode=5c07173bc1f2) in the DigitalOcean Marketplace.
+2. Click "Create Droplet" and use the following options:
+  * Select a "Shared CPU" and "Basic" droplet.
+  * The 2GB/1CPU droplet will suit most Ares games.
+Giant games may need more RAM, but you can always upgrade later.
+Below 2GB is not supported.
+  * Don't add block storage.
+  * Select a region.
+New York is a good choice unless your players are predominately from outside the US.
+  * Use the **password option** and set a root user password.
+Save your root password in a safe place.
+(If you want to use a SSH key, you can set it up after easy mode is complete.)
+  * Do **NOT** enable IPv6; Ares does not support dual IP versions, and many PCs can still only access v4.
+  {% include pretty_image.html file='/install-ares/install-droplet-2.png' %}

+{:start="3"}
+3. Once your droplet is created, find the IP address on your DigitalOcean dashboard.

+For easy mode, you do not need to complete the rest of the 1-click setup instructions.
+Just create the droplet and I will do the rest.
+The [1-click instructions](/install/oneclick.html) are pretty straightforward, though, if you wanted to give it a try yourself.

+{% note %}
+You are responsible for all server charges for the droplet.
+{% endnote %}

 ## Submit a Request

-Create an account on [DigitalOcean](http://www.digitalocean.com/?refcode=5c07173bc1f2) if you don't already have one.
-Then [contact me](/feedback.html) and provide the following information:
+Once the droplet is created, [email me](/feedback.html) and provide the following information:

-1. The email address associated with your DigitalOcean account.
+1. The IP address AND root password for your droplet.
 2. Your desired game port number.
 (Must be > 1024; default is 4201.)
 3. A name and description for your game.
 (You can change this later.)
 4. Your desired hostname (yourgame.somewhere.com).
 You can [request an aresmush.com hostname](/tutorials/install/getting-a-hostname.html) or [register your own](/tutorials/install/getting-a-hostname.html).
 5. Whether you want me to install a security certificate for your web portal.
 This is highly recommended to ensure security and enable browser notifications.
-Setting up HTTPS will require me using your email to register the certificate with https://letsencrypt.org/.
+I will use your email address to register the certificate with https://letsencrypt.org/.
 6. A statement affirming: "I have read and understood the Easy Mode terms of service, AresMUSH license agreement, and (if applicable) the AresMUSH subdomain terms of service."

-{% note %}
-Your email is needed to transfer the server snapshot image to you.
-It must match the email you used for your DigitalOcean account.
-See our [privacy policy](/privacy.html) for details on how your information is protected.
-{% endnote %}

-## Set Up the Server

-I will transfer a customized DigitalOcean snapshot image to your account and create a droplet from that image.

-1. Wait for the email indicating that your snapshot is ready.
-2. Invite me to your Digital Ocean team, as described in the [DigitalOcean Teams Guide](https://docs.digitalocean.com/products/teams/how-to/create/#invite-team-members){:target="blank"}.
-3. Once we are on the same team, I will transfer the snapshot to your account, create the game droplet, and finalize the installation setup.
-  * This step includes setting up the domain name if you have requested an aresmush.com subdomain.
-  * If you are using a custom domain, you will need to set up the DNS yourself.
-The steps will vary depending on the domain provider.
-See [Setting Up Domain Hosting With Namecheap](/tutorials/install/setting-up-dns.html) for an example.
-  * It may take up to 24 hours for the domain name setup to register, and the game will not work until then.
-4. Once the game is ready, I will contact you with details on how to connect (including the ares user password).
-5. I will leave your DigitalOcean team, and you take over managing the server.

-{% note %}
-You are responsible for all server charges once the snapshot image is transferred and game droplet created.
-{% endnote %}

 ## Next Steps

 After I have ensured everything is running properly, I will contact you with the ares user password.
 You may then begin using your game.

+{% note %}
+It is strongly recommended that you immediately change both the root and ares user passwords as soon as the game is ready to go.
+{% endnote %}

 Check out [Next Steps](/tutorials/install/next-steps.html) to get started.